thisloadme/one-ecommerce/backend/README.md

 ### Common Issues

-1. **"Tenant not found" error**: Make sure the domain is correctly configured in your hosts file and the tenant exists in the database.
+1. **"Tenant not found" error**: Make sure the tenant exists in the database and the middleware can identify the correct tenant.

+2. **"could not find driver" error**: Install PostgreSQL PHP extensions (pdo_pgsql, pgsql).
+For XAMPP/WAMP, uncomment the extensions in php.ini.
+For Laragon, enable them through the menu.

-2. **Database connection errors**: Verify your database credentials and ensure the tenant databases exist.
+3. **Database connection errors**: Verify your PostgreSQL credentials and ensure the PostgreSQL service is running.

-3. **Migration errors**: Make sure you've run the main migrations first, then create tenants and run tenant migrations.
+4. **Migration errors**: Make sure you've run the main migrations first, then create tenants and run tenant migrations.

+5. **PostgreSQL syntax errors**: The application uses PostgreSQL-specific syntax.
+Make sure you're not mixing MySQL commands.

 ### Debugging